 - Strong organization, time management, priority-setting, and computer skills;

-- The ability to stay focused and task-oriented while working in a remote work environment;
+- The ability to stay focused and task-oriented;

 - A good disposition, a hardworking and creative nature, and an interest in taking on a variety of tasks; and,

-- A commitment to the goals and methods of the Congressional Sportsmen’s Foundation and a professed interest in hunting, fishing, and other forms of outdoor recreation.
+- A commitment to the mission of the Congressional Sportsmen’s Foundation and a professed interest in hunting, fishing, and other forms of outdoor recreation.

-Please submit a cover letter, complete resume, a college transcript, three references, and a writing sample.
+Please submit a cover letter, complete resume, a college transcript, contact information for three references, and a writing sample.
+Please indicate in your cover letter whether you are interested in interning in Washington, DC or remote.
 Finalists will be interviewed either by videoconference or by telephone.